RunSi/DEVWKS-2601/guide/step3b.md

 **Conclusion**

 As demonstrated the Ops library is an extremely useful set of tools for retrieving state data from your devices.
 The preceding exercise only explored the Ops _Model_ for IOSXE Interfaces.
-There hundreds of further models at your disposal that support a vast range of features across IOSXE, IOSXR and NXOS.
+There are hundreds of further models at your disposal that support a vast range of features across IOSXE, IOSXR and NXOS.
 To view the available models please go to [Model Wiki](https://pubhub.devnetcloud.com/media/pyats-packages/docs/genie/genie_libs/#/models)

 **Full Script**